 (c) the publication of a shortlist of candidates for appointment.

-(2) The Joint Standing Committee on Intelligence must table a list of five persons for approval by the National Assembly.
+(2) The Joint Standing Committee on Intelligence must table a list of five persons for approval by Parliament.

 (3) The National Assembly must by a resolution with a support of a majority vote of its members upon approval submit the list of five persons to the Minister for appointment.